bobbylcraig/bobbylcraig.github.io/_posts/2021-05-03-on-walking.md

 ### The Problem with Always Optimizing

 As software engineers, we're trained to optimize everything.
 We spend our days fine-tuning algorithms, reducing latency, and streamlining processes.
 Inevitably, this mindset seeps into our personal lives.
 We track our steps, monitor our heart rates, and try to quantify every aspect of our existence.
-But what if some activities are valuable precisely because they resist optimization?[^1]
+But what if some activities are valuable precisely because they resist optimization[^1]?

 I'm not the first person to find clarity in aimless walking.
 Charles Darwin built a dedicated "thinking path" called the Sandwalk where he'd take three 45-minute walks each day.
 Steve Jobs was famous for his walking meetings – a practice that spread through Silicon Valley and remains common today (I'll often go outside and walk during my 1-on-1 with my manager!).
-There's actually some interesting research backing this up: Stanford researchers found that people come up with significantly more creative ideas while walking compared to sitting, and this boost continues even after they return to their desks[^2].
+There's actually some interesting research backing this up: [Stanford researchers found](https://news.stanford.edu/2014/04/24/walking-vs-sitting-042414/) that people come up with significantly more creative ideas while walking compared to sitting, and this boost continues even after they return to their desks.

 ### Finding My Way